SOMA: A Novel Sampler for Bayesian Inference from Privatized Data: PROOFS AND TECHNICAL RESULTS

-In \eqref{eqn:laplace}, $\Delta$ is a sensitivity parameter related to $t(\cdot)$ and $\epsilon$ is the privacy loss budget. \end{example} The swap-one-out structure in \eqref{eqn:laplace} enables parallel or vectorized implementation, which can reduce SOMA’s computational complexity to a large extent.
+The swap-one-out structure in \eqref{eqn:laplace} enables parallel or vectorized implementation, which can reduce SOMA’s computational complexity to a large extent.
 We include empirical run time comparisons in Section~\ref{sec:runtime}, showing the runtime cost of SOMA is less than twice that of the Ran/Sys-IMwG methods with $n = 100$ components.
 In this case, instead of comparing the asymptotic variance of using $T$ iterations of SOMA with $nT$ iterations of Ran-IMwG, we should use $2T$ iterations of Ran-IMwG.